Construction on the 3rd runway at Heathrow Airport has been temporarily stopped, but the reason for the downing of the tools is not COVID-19.

 Climate change litigation has been given a boost in recent times where the failure to consider the impact of climate change on development and business operations has also been considered by the Courts.

-For example, the Rocky Hill coal mine development in NSW was refused on the basis that it did not comply with planning laws and it would cause substantial social and environmental harm.
+For example, the Rocky Hill coal mine development was refused on the basis that it did not comply with planning laws and it would cause substantial social and environmental harm.
 However, in this case, the Judge also referred to the contribution to climate change that development of a coal mine would have and the negative impacts in a much broader context than the actual location of the proposed mine.

 In Australia, recent cases include proceedings commenced against the Commonwealth Bank forcing it to include in its annual reports its climate change risk strategy for its shareholders and Mark McVeigh who sued his superannuation fund for failing to take appropriate steps to protect his investment from climate change-related risk.